30 Interesting Facts About Mount Everest

-Mount Everest, at a height of 8,848 meters (29,029 feet) is the highest mountain in the world.
+Mount Everest, with an elevation of 8,848 meters (29,029 feet), is the highest mountain in the world.
 Mount Everest shapes like a giant pyramid.
 The towering image has been attracting explorers from all over the world.
 Here we collect 30 facts about Mount Everest that you might be interested in.

 Tibetans call the highest peak Chomolungma or Qomolangma.
 It means Goddess Mother of Mountains.
 The Nepali name of Mount Everest is Sagarmatha, meaning Forehead in the Sky.
 The mountain is now part of the Sagarmatha National Park.

 2. Mount Everest is Originally Named After an Englishman